art0007i/FixInspectorMisalign/README.md

 # FixInspectorMisalign

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that fixes fields like float3 or color being misaligned in the inspector panel.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that fixes fields like float3 or color being misaligned in the inspector panel.<br>
+This mod was made to fix issue [#2843](https://github.com/Neos-Metaverse/NeosPublic/issues/2843)

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).